-The University Libraries support the research, teaching and learning needs of the campus community.
-Get help starting a project, ask for help with research, and find materials that can help you succeed in your academic work.
+The University Libraries is here to help you accomplish your work faster, easier, and better.
+Find space to study and collaborate, get help with research from expert librarians, and access the technology, resources, and library materials you need to succeed academically.
 Visit lib.umd.edu for anytime/anywhere access to collections and services.
 Subject specialist librarians are available for research assistance in every discipline.

-McKeldin Library is the main library on campus.
-The Terrapin Learning Commons (TLC), a popular collaborative study space on the library's second floor, offers computers, scanners, printers and multimedia equipment.
-Check out laptops, chargers, and tablets or work with your group in a study room.
-You can also borrow some of the university's most popular textbooks from the first floor service desk.
-McKeldin also houses about 1.8 million books, millions of government documents and the Adaptive Technology Lab, which provides accessibility and disability services.
+McKeldin Library is the main library on campus with a wide variety of services, spaces, and collections to support student success and offers late night study for the majority of the academic year.
+Individual and group spaces are available throughout McKeldin, including bookable group study rooms, specialty meeting rooms, a Family Study Room, and a Reflection Space.
+The Terrapin Learning Commons (TLC), a popular collaborative space on the library's second floor, offers computers, scanners, printers, multimedia equipment, and other technology to use and borrow, including podcasting and legacy media digitization labs.
+The GIS and Data Services Lab offers consultations and computing resources for geospatial data, data science, and data visualization.
+Students can borrow textbooks for some of the university's most popular courses through the Top Textbooks program from McKeldin's first floor service desk as well as the STEM Library.
+McKeldin is also home to about 1.8 million books, millions of government documents, and the Adaptive Technology Lab, which provides accessibility and disability services.

-Hornbake Library houses special collections that focus on the University of Maryland; the state of Maryland; broadcasting and journalism; culture and literature; U.S. social and economic movements; and postwar Japan.
-The entry point of Hornbake Library is the Maryland Room, which serves as a gateway to many of the collections.
+Hornbake Library houses special collections and exhibitions related to the University of Maryland, the state of Maryland, literature and rare books, postwar Japan, and American history- especially as it relates to labor, mass media, and the performing arts.
+Special collections are non-circulating and can be accessed in-person by appointment in designated reading rooms, including the Maryland Room in Hornbake Library.